Emergency Contacts and Procedures

 Kansas State University considers an emergency to be any circumstance that poses a genuine risk to, or that has already disturbed, the safety and well-being of program participants.

-In the event of an emergency or crisis situation, the faculty leader should contact the Kansas State University Education Abroad Office and the appropriate on-site authorities.
+In the event of an emergency or crisis situation, the faculty leader should contact the appropriate on-site authorities and then Kansas State University Education Abroad.

 U.S. Embassies and Consulates: http://www.usembassy.gov/

 - From the U.S. & Canada 1-888-407-4747